-I recently read a fascinating article entitled “Millennials are telling corporate America to go **** itself, and why that’s a good thing”.
+I recently read an old but fascinating article entitled “Millennials are telling corporate America to go **** itself, and why that’s a good thing”.
 The premise of the piece is based around what we have known for a long time; Millennials are not interested in climbing the greasy pole to mid-management positions, condemned to a life of eating their sandwich in a cubicle and staring at a spreadsheet for nine hours a day.
 They want work that has a sense of purpose.
 And being able to contract to a variety of employers to achieve set ambitions, whilst working in a way that allows them to gain a work-life balance, something seen as essential by today’s 20 and 30 somethings, rather than just an optional extra.

 The advantages of embracing an agile workforce model in your sales and marketing teams include:

 Ambitious projects require not only high-level expertise, but fresh eyes from which to view existing processes and procedures and identify weaknesses which could prevent objectives being achieved.
 This is especially true when it comes to change management; according to a recent report, only 40% of executives believe they have the right skills in place to manage future change projects.

 Utilising contractors and freelancers gives marketing and sales teams the ability to bring in specialist expertise to support in-house knowledge and skills.
 In addition, permanent staff can focus on the core business, which substantially mitigates risks associated with venturing into new markets or launching an innovative product.

 Winning in today’s market, which is overflowing with choice, means being able to take risks.
 But investors and lenders need to see a healthy balance sheet before they will finance projects.
 Staff costs and payroll administration are generally the highest outgoings faced by a company; therefore, having the ability to bring in talent swiftly when needed and trimmed down without the threat of legal claims when cash flow tightens, facilitates investor confidence.

 No lag time between induction and full productivity